formkit/docs-content/inputs/autocomplete.md

 primary: "section-key"
 data: [
   {
-    'section-key': 'selector',
+    "section-key": "selector",
-    description: 'The selector section is a button element that opens the dropdown options list.'
+    description: "The selector section is a button element that opens the dropdown options list."
   },
   {
-    'section-key': 'selections',
+    "section-key": "selections",
-    description: 'Contains individual selection sections.'
+    description: "Contains individual selection sections."
   },
   {
-    'section-key': 'selection',
+    "section-key": "selection",
-    description: 'Contains the selected option.'
+    description: "Contains the selected option."
   },
   {
-    'section-key': 'listitem',
+    "section-key": "listitem",
-    description: 'A list item element that contains the option section.'
+    description: "A list item element that contains the option section."
   },
   {
-    'section-key': 'option',
+    "section-key": "option",
-    description: 'A div that contains the option content.'
+    description: "A div that contains the option content."
   },
   {
-    'section-key': 'listbox',
+    "section-key": "listbox",
-    description: 'The listbox section is a ul element that contains the options list.'
+    description: "The listbox section is a ul element that contains the options list."
   },
   {
-    'section-key': 'dropdownWrapper',
+    "section-key": "dropdownWrapper",
-    description: 'Wraps the listbox section.
-A div that handles scrolling the listbox.'
+    description: "Wraps the listbox section.
+A div that handles scrolling the listbox."
   },
   {
-    'section-key': 'optionLoading',
+    "section-key": "optionLoading",
-    description: 'A span element that is conditionally rendered within the selected option when loading is occurring.'
+    description: "A span element that is conditionally rendered within the selected option when loading is occurring."
   },
   {
-    'section-key': 'loaderIcon',
+    "section-key": "loaderIcon",
-    description: 'An element for outputting an icon in the selector element when loading is occurring.'
+    description: "An element for outputting an icon in the selector element when loading is occurring."
   },
   {
-    'section-key': 'selectIcon',
+    "section-key": "selectIcon",
-    description: 'An element for outputting an icon in the selector element when the dropdown is closed.'
+    description: "An element for outputting an icon in the selector element when the dropdown is closed."
   },
   {
-    'section-key': 'loadMore',
+    "section-key": "loadMore",
-    description: 'A list item element that is conditionally rendered at the bottom of the options list when there are more pages to load.'
+    description: "A list item element that is conditionally rendered at the bottom of the options list when there are more pages to load."
   },
   {
-    'section-key': 'loadMoreInner',
+    "section-key": "loadMoreInner",
-    description: 'A span element that acts as a wrapper for the loaderIcon within the loadMore section.'
+    description: "A span element that acts as a wrapper for the loaderIcon within the loadMore section."
   },
   {
-    'section-key': 'removeSelection',
+    "section-key": "removeSelection",
-    description: 'A button element used for removing a specific selection.'
+    description: "A button element used for removing a specific selection."
   },
   {
-    'section-key': 'closeIcon',
+    "section-key": "closeIcon",
-    description: 'An element for outputting an icon within the removeSelection button.'
+    description: "An element for outputting an icon within the removeSelection button."
   },
   {
-    'section-key': 'listboxButton',
+    "section-key": "listboxButton",
-    description: 'A button element that is used to open the dropdown.'
+    description: "A button element that is used to open the dropdown."
   },
   {
-    'section-key': 'emptyMessage',
+    "section-key": "emptyMessage",
-    description: 'A list item element that is conditionally rendered when there are no options to display.'
+    description: "A list item element that is conditionally rendered when there are no options to display."
   },
   {
-    'section-key': 'emptyMessageInner',
+    "section-key": "emptyMessageInner",
-    description: 'A span element that acts as a wrapper for the emptyMessage section.'
+    description: "A span element that acts as a wrapper for the emptyMessage section."
   }
 ]
 ---